Beef Ragu with Spaghetti Squash

 If you’re into traditional dishes, there are few things more delicious than spaghetti and beef ragu.
-Unfortunately (as is the case with so many traditional foods we love to eat), spaghetti and beef ragu can wreak havoc on a sensitive digestive system — especially if you have SIBO.
+Unfortunately (as is the case with so many traditional foods we love to eat), spaghetti and beef ragu can wreak havoc on a sensitive digestive system.
 From the gluten in semolina pasta to the garlic and onions in a traditional sauce, spaghetti and beef ragu could cause some serious upset.
 So, we came up with a substitution that will leave you satisfied and wondering what could possibly be missing from the original.

 Instead of semolina pasta, this recipe relies on spaghetti squash.
 While the preparation is a bit different, spaghetti squash is a fantastic grain-free substitute for traditional pasta.
-First you bake it, then you fluff it into “spaghett”’ that you can twirl on your fork just like the real thing.
-Any winter squash —- including spaghetti squash, acorn squash, delicata, butternut squash, and pumpkin — are all SIBO-friendly and work well to satisfy the carb cravings that can result from such a strict diet.
+First you bake it, then you fluff it into “spaghetti” that you can twirl on your fork just like the real thing.
+Any winter squash — including spaghetti squash, acorn squash, delicata, butternut squash, and pumpkin — all work well to satisfy the carb cravings that can result from such a strict diet.

 As for the sauce, there’s no garlic or onion.
 We use leeks, which are lower in FODMAPs, to offer a similar flavor.
 Leeks not only give a delicious depth of flavor to our meat sauce, they also contribute some greens, as the recipe calls for using the whole stalk, green part and all.
-Most SIBO guidelines suggest limiting leeks to ½ a leek per meal for moderate FODMAP consumption.
-We use a single leek for four servings, just to be on the safe side.
+We use a single leek for four servings.

 This allowance doesn’t apply to those who are sensitive to dairy or have a dairy allergy.
-Because SIBO is an infection of sorts, once the infection has resolved and you begin experimenting with adding foods back into your diet, it could be the case that a dry cheese poses no problem for you.
 If you’re able to consume dairy, and you’ve found that small amounts of dry cheese pose no problem, feel free to top your dinner with some freshly grated dry aged cheese.

 - 1 medium spaghetti squash